mello-y/MSc5_research_project/content/general_information/DataProjectManagement.md

 #### Macrostructural MRI: cortical thickness (CT)

 For the **macro-structural data**, T1-weighted MPRAGE images were used.
 The images were aquired with MPRAGE sequences, capturing high tissue contrast and providing high spatial resolution with whole brain coverage in a short scan time [(Wang et al.,2014)](https://doi.org/10.1371/journal.pone.0096899).
 These were already preprocessed by a prior pipeline [(Withtaker et al., 2016)](https://pubmed.ncbi.nlm.nih.gov/27457931/), using the command from FreeSurfer called "recon-all" [(Dale et al., 1999)](https://pubmed.ncbi.nlm.nih.gov/9931268/).
-The surface was parcellated according to the Desikan-Killiany atlas (Desikan et al, 2006)](https://www.sciencedirect.com/science/article/abs/pii/S1053811906000437?via%3Dihub) (also see [here](https://mello-y.github.io/MSc5_research_project/code/Data_exploration.html#demographic-data).
+The surface was parcellated according to the Desikan-Killiany atlas [(Desikan et al., 2006)](https://www.sciencedirect.com/science/article/abs/pii/S1053811906000437?via%3Dihub) (also see [here](https://mello-y.github.io/MSc5_research_project/code/Data_exploration.html#demographic-data)).
 For each of those regions cortical thickness was estimated.